 Read the Label

-The very first step in cleaning a fabric shower curtain is to read the care label, where you'll find information about fiber content, washing and water temperature instructions, the best drying temperature, and, if needed, ironing tips.
+The very first step in cleaning a fabric shower curtain is to read the care label, where you'll find information about fiber content, washing, water temperature instructions, the best drying temperature, and, if needed, ironing tips.

 Take It Down